-With the expertise at the University's Food Processing Center, our team is able to leverage the latest in food research and creativity to bring to life new product concepts.
+With the expertise at the University's Food Processing Center, our team can leverage the latest in food research and creativity to bring to life new product concepts.
 The outcomes will enable our customers to meet the changing needs of consumers with on-trend value added protein products that leverage the very latest food production techniques.